azzazzel/katacoda-scenarios/axon-quick-start/step1.md

----
-# Run Axon Server

-> Axon Server is the flagship product of AxonIQ.
+Axon Server is the flagship product of AxonIQ.
 In a nutshell, it is

->
-> - a super-efficient **Event Store** _(an append-only database for events)_
+- a super-efficient **Event Store** _(an append-only database for events)_
-> - a **Messaging Platform** specializing in handling Commands, Queries, and Events
+- a **Messaging Routing Platform** specializing in handling Commands, Queries, and Events

->
-> There are two ways to install and use Axon Server:
+There are two ways to install and use Axon Server:

->
-> - **Executable JAR** - Axon Server is distributed as a standalone executable JAR file that can be run anywhere Java runs.
+- **Executable JAR** - Axon Server is distributed as a standalone executable JAR file that can be run anywhere Java runs.
 For more information see [Local Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/local-installation/axon-server-se)

->
-> - **Docker container** - AxonIQ also provides official Docker images that can be used on their own or with Compose, Kubernetes, Cloud-Foundry, OpenShift, etc. For more information see [Docker / K8s Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/docker-k8s/axon-server-se)
+- **Docker container** - AxonIQ also provides official Docker images that can be used on their own or with Compose, Kubernetes, Cloud-Foundry, OpenShift, etc. For more information see [Docker / K8s Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/docker-k8s/axon-server-se)

 ## Exercise